Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 stroke-recovery-hbot

-Timely intervention is critical with stroke.
+Timely intervention is critical for treating strokes.
 Two million brain cells die every minute during a stroke, increasing the risk of permanent brain damage, disability, and death.

 One helpful tool for remembering the key signs and symptoms of a stroke is the F.A.S.T. acronym: